eddie-cui/ArteEval/README.md

 0. Run specific method and *tuning hyperparameters*  (set voxel_size=0.5 if possible) tips：
 - If you encounter some problems in the installation, please google it first.
 Most of the issues have a solution in github issues.
-- It is recommended to install the repository on the Windows system, most methods use Open3d, which is not feasible in the Liunx system of the Shanghai science and technology cluster.
+- It is recommended to install the repository on the Windows system, most methods use Open3d, which is not feasible in the Liunx system.

 ### Evaluation for rendered images
 ```